jinghuazhao/Omics-analysis/BMI/README.md

 ## Pathway analysis

-See software-notes/DEPICT for the latest GIANT+UKBB pathway analysis
+This is detailed in software-notes/DEPICT/wiki for the latest GIANT+UKBB pathway analysis

 ## FIne-mapping